jupyterhub/jupyterhub/docs/source/admin/upgrading.rst

 ====================

 JupyterHub offers easy upgrade pathways between minor versions.
-This document describes how to do these upgrades.
+This document describes how to make these upgrades.

 If you are using :ref:`a JupyterHub distribution <index/distributions>`, you should consult the distribution's documentation on how to upgrade.
 This document is useful if you have set up your own JupyterHub without using a distribution.

 The steps are discussed in detail, so if you get stuck at any step you can always refer to this guide.
-Most likely, upgrading JupyterHub is painless, quick and with minimal user interruption.
+Upgrading JupyterHub is usually painless, quick and with minimal user interruption.

 Read the Changelog
 ==================

-The `changelog <../changelog.md>`_ contains information on what has changed with the new JupyterHub release and any deprecation warnings.
+The `changelog <../changelog.md>`_ contains information on what has changed in the new JupyterHub release and any deprecation warnings.
-Read these notes to familiarize yourself with the upcoming changes.
+Read the logs to familiarize yourself with upcoming changes.
 There might be new releases of authenticators & spawners you are using, so read the changelogs for those too!